 Tom has been in television production since his graduation from Towson University in 1984.
 Freelancing as a videographer and editor, after a short employment with a commercial production studio in Baltimore, Tom moved with his wife, Karen and son, Trevor to Salisbury, where he became a local producer with PAC 14.
 Tom was contracted to produce a series of historical programs in 2008 for the digitizing Delmarva Heritage and Traditions collection and was asked to join the PAC 14 team.
 Tom has enjoyed working with the local producers of PAC 14 ever since.
 In January of 2019, Tom took over the reigns as Director of PAC 14.

 Transplanted from Baltimore, Joanne is new to PAC 14, and is looking forward to learning more about public television and working with the community.
 “I am very happy to be a part of the PAC 14 family!"

 Karlie is a communications graduate of Delaware Technical & Community College.
 After college she worked as a video editor and technical director.
 Karlie is excited to be working in public television and hopes to expand her creativity and give back to the community.
-In her spare time, she enjoys photography, writing, reading and exploring the local beaches.